Andrew Felix Kaweesi: Assassination

 Kaweesi was assassinated in the morning of 17 March 2017 when he was leaving his home for duty.
 He was travelling with one of his bodyguards, Kenneth Erau, and the driver, Geoffrey Wambewo, were also killed about 100 metres from Kaweesi's front gate.
 The post-mortem at Mulago National Referral Hospital found that Kaweesi was shot 27 times, his bodyguard, Kenneth Erau, 33 times while his driver, Geoffrey Wambewo, was shot 11 times.
 The police vehicle in which the three were travelling was found to have 77 bullet holes.
 According to eyewitnesses, two attackers riding motorcycles came from behind, passed by and turned back, while stopping front of and then shooting the unarmoured police vehicle.
 Kaweesi's driver tried to increase the speed but he was overpowered by the motorbikes.
 Uganda has been facing assassinations with the same mode since November 2016.
 An example being an army officer Major Sulaiman Kiggundu who was shot dead in his car by gunmen on two motorcycles.
 Two days before his death, Kaweesi confided in a priest about the message he received on phone threatening his life.
 The message was from an unregistered number.
-Twenty-two people were arrested as suspects and still facing charges.
+Twenty-two people were arrested as suspects.